eloquent/endec/README.md

 ### Handling errors

 Handling errors when dealing with strings is as simple as catching an exception.
-All exceptions thrown by codecs implement [TransformExceptionInterface]:
+All exceptions thrown implement [TransformExceptionInterface]:

 ```php
 use Eloquent\Endec\Base32\Base32;